 To freeze unbaked pie; add 2 extra tablespoons of flour to the filling to help soak up some of the extra juice that may exude during the freezing/thawing process.
 Assemble the pie completely except for the egg wash and coarse sugar.
 Freeze in a heavy-duty plastic bag.
 Thaw overnight in the fridge and bake as instructed.

-Keywords: rhubarb pie recipe, easy rhubarb pie, old-fashioned rhubarb pie
+Keywords: rhubarb pie recipe, easy rhubarb pie, fresh rhubarb pie